10 Photography Projects To Do From Home

 If you’ve been thinking about opening an Etsy or eBay shop or selling products elsewhere online, improving your product photography is a must.
 I also recommend building a lightbox and creating a killer natural or artificial lighting setup for it.

-If you’re not planning to sell anything but just looking for a few photography projects to do from home, product photography is a lot of fun.
+If you’re not planning to sell anything but just looking for a few photography projects to do from home, product photography is still a lot of fun.
 Grab a few favorite pieces of jewelry or small decor items and set up by a large window.

-No-Bake Chocolate Oatmeal Peanut Butter Cookies | https://www.roseclearfield.com
+No-Bake Chocolate Oatmeal Peanut Butter Cookies

 2. Food photography

-I’ve spent years reading food blogs daily (many of you know I’m a huge fan girl of Jessica of How Sweet Eats) and among other things, studying amazing food photos.
+I’ve spent years reading food blogs daily (many of you know I’m a huge fan girl of Jessica of How Sweet Eats) and, among other things, studying amazing food photos.
 I don’t pretend to have Jessica’s food photography skills.
 But I’m really proud of some of the food photos I’ve created for this blog, like the above no-bake chocolate oatmeal peanut butter cookies.
 I have an entire post with my top tips to improve your food photography to get you started.

-Christmas Card 2018 | https://www.roseclearfield.com
+Christmas Card 2018

 3. Still life photography

 It’s no secret that I love staging small figures for creative photography on occasion.
 Usually, I grab Playmobil figures (see my shape bokeh example below).
 But I picked up this charming nativity set for Christmas this year.
-To create the above image, I wrapped a couple of white Christmas light strands around black construction paper covered cardstock.
+To create the above image, I wrapped a couple of white Christmas light strands around black construction paper-covered cardstock.
 Then I lit the figures from either side with DIY Lowel EGO Lights (there are a ton of tutorials for these lights because Lindsay of Pinch of Yum featured them on her blog a while back).
-You can also create a DIY bokeh background, and using an external flash, tint it with a gel filter.
+You can also create a DIY bokeh background and, using an external flash, tint it with a gel filter.
 The possibilities for creative experimentation are endless.

-Snow January 2018 | https://www.roseclearfield.com
+Snow January 2018

 4. Macro photography

-I bought my macro lens for product photography (see the above product photography example) and also use it frequently for flower photography and on occasion, close up food photography detail.
+I bought my macro lens for product photography (see the above product photography example) and also use it frequently for flower photography and, on occasion, close-up food photography detail.
 Macro lenses are amazing and worth every penny.
 However, you don’t need a macro lens to experiment with macro photography.
 Any prime lens will produce lovely bokeh to create a blurred background.
 Other inexpensive options to get started with macro photography and any DSLR lens, kit or otherwise, include a macro reverse ring and macro extension tubes.

-Playmobile Wedding Couple With Heart Bokeh | https://www.roseclearfield.com
+Playmobil Wedding Couple With Heart Bokeh

 5. Shape bokeh photography